 Model Configuration Variables

-This document describes the optional environment variables available for fine-grained control over AI model availability and tool capabilities in HAWKI.
-These variables provide administrators with the flexibility to customize model behavior without modifying the core configuration files.
+This document describes the environment variables available for fine-grained control over AI model availability and capabilities in HAWKI.
+These variables let administrators customize model behavior without modifying source code.

 Table of Contents